tstomtimes/orchestra-plugin/CONTRIBUTING.md

-# Contributing to Orchestra Plugin
+# Contributing to Orchestra

-Thank you for your interest in contributing to Orchestra Plugin!
+Thank you for your interest in contributing to Orchestra!
 This document provides guidelines and instructions for contributing.

 ## Getting Started

 1. Fork the repository
-2. Clone your fork: `git clone https://github.com/yourusername/orchestra-plugin.git`
+2. Clone your fork: `git clone https://github.com/yourusername/orchestra.git`
 3. Create a new branch: `git checkout -b feature/your-feature-name`
 4. Make your changes
 5. Test your changes thoroughly